websight-io/docs/docs/cms/developers/e2e-testing/functional-testing/index.md

 ## Introduction

-**Cypress** is a modern open-source end-to-end testing framework which provides good developer experience.
+Cypress is a modern open-source end-to-end testing framework which provides good developer experience.
 You can check how we leverage Cypress in [starter](https://github.com/websight-io/starter) to perform **functional testing**.
 Its goal is to check if the end user can complete all the flows and actions available on the website.

+!!! info "Important notice"

+    For more information about [starter](https://github.com/websight-io/starter) project see [Quick start for developers](/cms/developers/quick-start).

 ## Documentation